tikv/sig-transaction/design/async-commit/spec.md

 Implemented in TiDB, TiSpark.

-The client has configuration for supporting async commit (`tikv-client.async-commit.enable`), supporting 1pc (`enable-one-pc`), forcing external consistency when using async commit (`external-consistency`), and limits on the size (`tikv-client.async-commit.total-key-size-limit`) and number of keys (`tikv-client.async-commit.keys-limit`) in an async commit transaction.
+The client has system variables for supporting async commit (`tidb_enable_async_commit`), supporting 1pc (`tidb_enable_1pc`), and forcing external consistency when using async commit (`tidb_guarantee_external_consistency`).
+The client has configuration options for setting the limits on the size (`tikv-client.async-commit.total-key-size-limit`) and number of keys (`tikv-client.async-commit.keys-limit`) in an async commit transaction.
 When async commit is enabled, a transaction will not use async commit if it exceeds either of the size limits.

 TODO prewrite and commit